bowenleng/Tekora/README.md

 I mainly take bug fix requests and they will generally be my top priority however, I will still take some requests to add or remove specific features
 <br>
-Tekora has a doc of planned features that should all be realized by version 4, so unlike Modussy, Tekora just isn't as flexible.
+Tekora has a doc of planned features that should all be realized by version 4 and as such is not flexible to new ideas.

 -----
 **Addons**

-Tekora will likely have a couple of dependencies to it since some of the code in Tekora is rudementary for features I plan for other mods I may make in the future.
+Tekora will likely have a couple of dependencies to it since some of the code in Tekora is rudimentary for features I plan for other mods I may make in the future.
 <br>
 Currently, I plan for 3 addons, those being BioTekora, TekoraTransport, and